Directions to La Colina

 You will come out in the main airport now.
 Here on the right is a bank of ATMs.
 This is a great place to get money out.
 We like the Santander and HSBC machines the best.
 When the machine asks if you want them to do the conversion DECLINE the conversion.
 It gives a terrible rate.

-The ATMs in San Pancho charge a higher fee than you get in the airport.
+The ATMs in San Pancho charge a higher fee than you get in the airport and often run out of cash.

 If the bank machine only gives you 500 peso notes, go into a shop and buy yourself a delicious drink to get some change for the bus.
 There’s an “Oxxo” in the airport parking lot which is a good place to get snacks/drinks.